roytang/blog/content/post/2019/08/watching-lately-aug-2019.md

 ### Young Justice

 Back half of Young Justice Outsiders finished this week.
 I've honestly been a bit whelmed for this half of the season as I feel like they're all over the place and there's too many plot threads going on at once.
+Still an enjoyable watch especially for DC fans of course.
+The thing about having such a large cast is that it's difficult to focus on any one of them too long, but this season was all about Halo, Geoforce and Cyborg so the arc endings pretty much revolved around those three.
+It feels like so many status quo changes happened in the last episode though, felt a bit crammed.
+Also, some spoilers:

+{{< spoiler >}}

+- I feel like the Light declaring at the end that their gains were sufficient vs Luthor's original plans seemed ridiculous (i.e. controlling Markovia vs controlling and registering all superhumans).
+They already had one puppet nation under their control (Queen Bee is right there!) and they're literally planning to go against Darkseid, how does controlling Markovia help?
+Feels like a very post-facto justification.

+{{</ spoiler >}}

 ### Fleabag